Reporting Audit Results:

 The audit results are first sent to the Audited Entities higher officials to get replies of the measures taken and their opinions about the suggested audit recommendations.
 The next principal instrument for reporting is the Auditor General’s Annual Report to the House of Peoples’ Representatives.
 This report contains the results of audit opinions on transactions, financial statements, compliance and other matters related to the financial accounts of the government and performances of government offices.

-Finance and Budgetary Affairs Standing Committee of the House of Peoples’ Representatives is required to review whether public money was spent for the approved purposes and with due regard to economy, efficiency and effectiveness.
+Government Expenditure, Administration and Control Affairs Standing Committee of the House of Peoples’ Representatives is required to review whether public money was spent for the approved purposes and with due regard to economy, efficiency and effectiveness.